 If our staff have any concerns about an individual, a channel referral form will be completed.
-Support can be provided by the Education Prevent officer (details above) or the Counter Terrorism policing on 0161 856 6362.
-Contact for Channel: Liam Twigg, Channel Coordinator Tel: 0161 227 3543 (int:43543) Mobile: 07971385238 E-mail: Liam.Twigg@manchester.gov.uk Secure e-mail: L.Twigg@manchester.gcsx.gov.uk
+Support can be provided by the Channel Coordinator Tel: 0161 227 3543 Mobile: 07980968857 or the Counter Terrorism policing on 0161 856 6362.
 Bolton's Channel Panel referrals go to: Channel.project@gmp.pnn.police.uk OR gmchannel@manchester.gov.uk